‘We Buy Ugly Houses®, Explained:’ 9 Things to Know About the House-Flipping Franchise

 A company spokesperson told ProPublica that HomeVestors has adopted other changes, including “an ethics hotline for franchise owners to report violations” and “a team of ‘brand compliance auditors’ to better police franchise activities.”

 ProPublica’s reporting contributed to HomeVestors’ then-CEO David Hicks stepping down in June 2023.
-The new CEO, Larry Goodman, told the Franchise Times that the company has “formally prohibited franchisee advertising activities that are intrusive” but did not provide specific details.
+Larry Goodman, who succeeded Hicks, told the Franchise Times that the company has “formally prohibited franchisee advertising activities that are intrusive” but did not provide specific details.

 Before you accept any cash offer, investigate what your home is worth through a comparative market analysis (CMA), which many real estate agents offer for free.
 Use HomeLight’s Agent Match tool to connect with a top real estate agent experienced in putting together CMAs that objectively show you what your house is worth.